choosedigital/api-spec/resources/Address.md

 }
 ```

+### Note

-Note: in the case of receiving a multiple matches response, you will need to allow your customer to select the correct address.
+In the case of receiving a multiple matches response, you will need to allow your customer to select the correct address.